CraftAcademyLabs/ca_course/rails_messaging.md

 # Rails Messaging

-####Objective
+###Objective

-We want to create a simple application that lets logged in users send and receive messages privately between themselves.
-Our application should keep a list of messages organized into folders: sentbox, inbox and trash and also ability to send notifications via mail.
+We will be building an application that allows users send and receive messages  between themselves.
+Our application should keep a list of messages organized into folders: `sentbox`, `inbox` and `trash` and also ability to send notifications via mail.

-Lets start out by creating a new rails app, lets name it messenger
+Let's start out by creating a new rails application and call it `rails_messaging`

 ```
 $ rails new rails_messaging
 ```
-We'll be using **[Bootstrap](http://getbootstrap.com/)** css under the hood for some quick styling.
+We'll be using the **[Bootstrap](http://getbootstrap.com/)** css framework under the hood for some quick styling.
 Next up, we will need to set up and authentication mechanism, we'll use **[Devise](https://github.com/plataformatec/devise)** for that.
 Let's also throw in the **[Mailboxer](https://github.com/mailboxer/mailboxer)** gem at this point and leave it to simmer for a while while we work on authentication.

 ```ruby
 gem 'bootstrap-sass'